 Can I receive continuing education for courses that are part of the SANE Program?

 Yes.
-Duquesne University School of Nursing is an approved provider of continuing nursing education by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Duquesne University School of Nursing is accredited as a provider of nursing continuing professional development by the American Nurses Credentialing Center's Commission on Accreditation.
 Professionals from other disciplines are invited to participate, but we only offer continuing education for nurses at this time.

 |Course/Component||Continuing Education Contact Hours|